bpewyllie/TableauDesktopPy/README.md

 ## To do (for release 1.0.8)

-* Include datasource in parenthetical in any field-related attribute to overcome duplicate-named fields from different datasources
+* ~~Include datasource in parenthetical in any field-related attribute to overcome duplicate-named fields from different datasources~~

 * Create method for building workbook README file

-* Create save method for overwriting workbooks
+* ~~Create save method for overwriting workbooks~~

+* Create method for changing fonts